WemyssJ/RvTK-Releases/README.md

 ---

-## Development Team
+# Development Team

 RvTK is being developed by a two-person team with a combined 35 years of experience across structural engineering, BIM management, and delivering Autodesk Revit-based projects.

 The project has been created from real-world experience delivering BIM projects and is focused on solving practical workflow challenges encountered by Revit users.

-RvTK is currently being tested using real-world project workflows to validate functionality, stability, and usability before commercial release.
+RvTK is currently being tested with Revit users to validate functionality, stability, and usability before commercial release.

 ---

-## Why RvTK Exists
+# Why RvTK Exists

 Many Revit users rely on a combination of manual processes, internal scripts, and multiple disconnected tools to complete everyday project tasks.